 working on bathroom training | PM Nap

 In our Toddler program, we will start to focus on structure, sharing, and manners.
 We know that while working with growing toddlers, this can be fun and also frustrating as young children often go through milestones that involve unwanted behaviors such as being physical with friends, biting, and tantrums.
 It is our goal to work with you every step of the way as your toddler grows and develops.
 It is our utmost goal to communicate with parents on a regular basis, so we provide a daily report of your child’s day including meals, diapering, sleep, and activities.
 Our experienced educators plan activities to stimulate creativity, to foster a positive self-image, to integrate developmental skills and concepts appropriate for this age.
 By exposing them to the new ideas, toddlers can explore and investigate, begin to share their own interests, and develop their growing ability to express desires and request information.
 They will develop strength in their muscles and large motor skills in a safe and supervised setting, small motor skills through manipulative play, and lengthen their ability to focus on tasks through practice.
 Socialization skills are worked on daily as your child learns to share with other children, to be gentle, and to listen to others.
 Daily group Circle Time provides the opportunity for toddlers to share any exciting news they wish to convey to the class and begin to work together as a group as well as introducing the calendar, weather, colors, shapes, stories, nursery rhymes, and finger plays.
 A strong appreciation for nature is developed during fun, educational walks around campus, and visits with our farm animals.
-Weekly specials in the Toddler program include Music, World Adventures, Art, Science, Library, Farm Education, and Physical Education.
+Specials include Music, World Adventures, Science, Physical Education, Library, Farm, and Community Service.

 Language—Uses words to express needs, recites familiar words and songs, uses naming words for familiar people and objects, recognizing basic colors, learning animal names and sounds, illustrates as age-appropriate, expanding vocabulary.